Jets move Wilson up to No. 2 QB, still expect White to start

 “But at the same time, we’ve still got to make sure we’re doing everything we can to develop Zach to the spot we know he’s capable of getting to.”

-NOTES: Saleh said DL Quinnen Williams (calf), DL John Franklin-Myers (flu), CB Brandin Echols (quadriceps) and WR Corey Davis (concussion protocol) wouldn’t practice Wednesday.
-Williams, who has a career-high 11 sacks, remains “50-50” to play, according to Saleh. … OTs George Fant and Duane Brown were expected to be limited, as would DE Micheal Clemons. … The Jets signed OL Eric Smith to the practice squad.
+NOTES: DL Quinnen Williams (calf), DL John Franklin-Myers (flu), CB Brandin Echols (quadriceps), WR Corey Davis (concussion protocol) and S Will Parks (not injury related) didn’t practice Wednesday.
+Saleh said Williams, who has a career-high 11 sacks, remains “50-50” to play. … OTs George Fant (knee) and Duane Brown (shoulder) were limited, as was DE Micheal Clemons (knee). … The Jets signed OL Eric Smith to the practice squad.
 It’s the third stint with New York for Smith, who was most recently with Tennessee.

 AP NFL: https://apnews.com/hub/nfl and https://twitter.com/AP_NFL